sotte/sotte_qmk_keyboard_layout/README.md

 - ♦3: Repeat last key (or combo)
 - ♦⇧: One-shot shift
-- ♦8: NAV layer on press
+- ♦␣: space on press, NAV layer on hold
-- ♦9: NUM layer on press
+- ♦8: SYM layer on press

 ### NAV layer